italoguedess/italoguedess.github.io/_teaching/2023-10-11-seleect-ia.md

 location: "Fortaleza, Brazil"
 ---

-A short course (2 hours) to introduce the tools for machine learning in Python (NumPy, Pandas, Scikit-Learn).
+A short course (2 hours) will introduce the tools for machine learning in Python (NumPy, Pandas, Scikit-Learn).

 Course Material
 ======